-SC: How did Machiavelli reconcile his ethical views with politics?
+SC: How did Machiavelli reconcile his ethical views with his politics?

 PB: His ethical and political views were symbiotic.
 Because he observed that the purpose of politics was to enhance the common good, he derived an ethical rule that put serving the common good ahead of other ethical goals for politicians; because he saw that ethics is played out in real life, by real people, and not simply confined to utopian seminars, he advocated the politics of ethical realism.

 SC: Part of the circumstances surrounding the image of a “devilish” Machiavelli was the intense criticism and outright censorship he received from the Catholic Church.
 Many people believed Machiavelli was an atheist or a pagan, but you write that this was a “profound misunderstanding” and that Machiavelli’s arguments contain a “theological resonance.”
 What place was there for religion in Machiavelli’s princely State?

 PB: Machiavelli accords an important role to religion in his neo-classical State, but it is a manipulative, rather cynical role.
 This should not be confused, however, with his personal theism about which his greatest biographer, Sebastian De Grazia, wrote so movingly in his Machiavelli in Hell.

 SC: How did he view the Church of his era—as a force for public good, or a hindrance?

 PB: Machiavelli thought the Church was a hindrance to the unity and vigor of Italy, and ecclesiastically it was a thoroughly corrupt institution.